 The Daintree Rainforest in northeast Queensland is very famous because it is the only place on earth where two World Heritage sites meet!
 The Daintree is also the oldest rainforest in the world.

 We booked a full-day tour to the Daintree which included a visit to the Port Douglas Wildlife Habitat (we all held koalas!), a bush walk through the rainforest, lunch, a visit to the beach at Cape Tribulation, and a crocodile cruise down the Daintree River!
 I wish we had more time in Port Douglas because this area was so cute, but I was happy we were able to see so much in one day.
 The rainforest and beach were beautiful, and we loved the croc cruise because we were able to see so many!
 Australia is known for their crocs so I was glad to see some wild ones before heading home.

 I hope this Cairns travel guide inspires you to visit Australia one day!
-I really enjoyed Cairns and am so happy I was able to cross the Great Barrier Reef off my bucket list!
+I really enjoyed Cairns and am so happy I was able to cross scuba diving in the Great Barrier Reef off my bucket list!

 My Australia Posts